jose-troche/GlassARDroneCommanderPy/README.md

       custom Android applications

 * Set up a Bluetooth serial port connection between your computer and Google Glass:
-   * In Mac, go to System Preferences > Bluetooth > Advanced... > `+`, to add a new serial port connection with the following properties:
+   * In Mac, go to System Preferences > Bluetooth > Advanced...
+   * Click on the `+` icon to add a new serial port connection with the following properties:
       * Check only the first checkbox (On)
-      * Name: Bluetooth-SerialPort
+      * Serial Port Name: Bluetooth-SerialPort
       * Type: Modem
    * In Glass, go to Settings > Bluetooth card (should state "Now discoverable")
    * In Mac, click the Bluetooth icon in the top menu bar and select `Set Up Bluetooth Device...`